 - 1 jalapeño or serrano pepper seeds removed, finely diced

 - Salt and pepper to taste I usually start with ½ teaspoon salt and ⅛ teaspoon pepper.

 - Fresh lime juice to taste about ½ to 1 tablespoon

 - Tortilla chips for serving.

-- Using a fork, mash one avocado in a medium bowl until creamy.
-Dice the other avocado and add to the bowl.
+- In a medium bowl, mash one and a half avocados until creamy.
+Dice the remaining half and add it to the bowl.